Students aged 16-18

 If you’re 18, or under, on the 31st August before the start of your course (i.e. 31st August 2018 for courses starting September 2018), your full-time course is free.
 There are no tuition, examination or registration fees, except in certain situations (such as re-sit fees for exams).
 However, there may be charges for essential equipment and trips associated with certain courses: you can find out about these at interview or by visiting our page on course-related costs.

 Where a course is part-time and offered in an evening or weekend, fees may be charged.
 These will be shown at the time of application and be payable when you enrol on the course.

-Please see the page on on financial support and help available, for more details bursaries and learning support funds that you could access.
+Please see the page on the financial support and help available, for more details on the bursaries and learning support funds that you could access.

 Students aged 19+

 The fees shown, unless otherwise stated, are for the duration of the course and cover all examination and tuition fees.
 Separate, course-related fees may also be charged for materials or equipment (please see our page on specific course related costs for details of these).

 A range of payment options, including through instalments, are available and can be discussed at application stage.
 The fees are non-refundable for full-time students who withdraw from the course (unless it is for medical reasons or in exceptional circumstances) or transfer on to a course that has lower fees.

 If you do not hold a level 2 qualification (e.g. 5 GCSEs at Grades A*-C/9-4) or a level 3 qualification (e.g. 2 A-Levels) and are under 23 years old, you may be able to get a substantial reduction in your fees.
 You may also be able to claim for free or discounted courses at level 1 and entry level if you’re aiming for a level 2 course, do not already a qualification at this level and are under 23 years old.
 Please see our page on financial concessions for more information on these.